 Apple’s Existing Portfolio

 Seeking design patent protection for a bag is not completely outlandish if we consider some of Apple’s existing design patents and its legal strategy to date.
 As Burstein told tech site GigaOm back in 2012, around the outset of the most infamous Apple v.
-Samsung case (there are many), design patents were traditionally limited to fields, such as furniture and lighting, until Apple began obtaining them for consumer electronics.
+Samsung case, design patents were traditionally limited to fields, such as furniture and lighting.

-The Cupertino-based company has, however, expanded its arsenal of design patents far beyond the ornamental aspects of its phones.
+The Cupertino-based company has expanded its arsenal of design patents far beyond the ornamental aspects of its phones and computers.
 In fact, Apple currently holds design patents for the ornamental design of a number of other shopping bags, tables, drawers, planters, “combined doors with room,” lighting fixtures, chairs, staircases, display structures and stands, a room, at least two buildings, and an architectural structure.
 That is a short list and is in addition to the vast array (think: 15,000 or so) utility patents for the actual computers and iPhones, etc.

 Intellectual property lawyer Peter Toren of Weisbrod, Matteis & Copley told GigaOm, “Apple is very much a believer in using a coordinated, comprehensive intellectual property protection scheme.”
 This means that not only can you not legally copy the layout of the iPhone or the design of the AirPods, you also cannot legally recreate the layout of an Apple store or the design of its chairs, either.
 So, competitors, stay far away and be sure to design your own bags.